1146976048qq/SIFN-RRS/README.md

 # SIFN-RRS
 Dataset and code for **“SIFN: A Sentiment-aware Interactive Fusion Network for Review-based Item Recommendation”**.

-Applying for permission ..., please wait patiently.
+We are applying for permission ..., please wait patiently.